techflow21/CustomNullException/README.md

 # CustomNullException
-Custom Exception Implementation in C# with example.
+Custom Exception Implementation in C# with examples